elastic/ems-landing-page/README.md

 # Elastic Maps Landing Page

 The Elastic Maps Landing Page is a previewer of the data of the Elastic Maps Service.
+It allows users to browse the data that is available within EMS.

 ## Development

 The page is designed as a single-page application.
 It loads the root manifest from EMS using a cross-domain call.
+This is similar to how Kibana retrieves the manifest from EMS.

 ### Prerequisites

-`Yarn` is used as the package manager for this project.
+`yarn` is used as the dependency manager and script runner for this project.
 Ensure both `node` and `yarn` are installed on your system.

+`webpack` is used for Javascript transpilation.

+`grunt` is used for creating a distributable package of the app.

 ### Running the page locally